 - Prolonged smoking also leads to inflammation by shutting off a key enzyme in airways that regulate the body's response to inflammation.

-In contrast, an inflammation managing diet helps to support healthy inflammation by focusing on fresh, preferably organic fruits, vegetables, wild seafood, nuts, seeds, herbs and spices, protein from free range cattle, eggs, and the right balance of fats.
+In contrast, a diet can help support healthy inflammation management by focusing on fresh, preferably organic fruits, vegetables, wild seafood, nuts, seeds, herbs and spices, protein from free range cattle, eggs, and the right balance of fats.

 - The Total Balance product suited for you